Leonidas

 Notable People Named Leonidas

-Leonidas Harris Berry was an American pioneer in gastroscopy and endoscopy, and served as the president of the National Medical Association from 1965 to 1966.
+Leonidas Harris Berry was an American pioneer in gastroscopy and endoscopy and served as president of the National Medical Association from 1965 to 1966.

-Leonidas Ralph Mecham served as the Director of the Administrative Office of the United States Courts from 1985 to 2006, appointed by Chief Justice Warren Burger.
+Leonidas Ralph Mecham served as Director of the Administrative Office of the United States Courts from 1985 to 2006 after being appointed by Chief Justice Warren Burger.

-Leonidas Hubbard Jr. (1872–1903) was an American journalist and adventurer known for his exploration of Labrador in Canada.
+Leonidas Hubbard Jr. was an American journalist and adventurer.

-Leonidas of Rhodes, a renowned ancient Olympic runner, achieved the title "Triastes" for winning three foot races in four consecutive Olympiads and is considered one of the greatest sprinters in history.
+Leonidas of Rhodes, known as "Triastes," won three foot races in four consecutive Olympiads and is hailed as one of the greatest sprinters in history.

 Teresa Margarita Castillo